Courses Offered

 Biology 471.
 Plant Ecology

-(5 Credits, Spring 2006)
+(5 Credits, Spring 2010)

 Description:

-This course has been developed from Botany 354 and Botany 465 to serve the demand for an advanced course in plant community ecology.
+This course was developed from Botany 354 and Botany 465 to serve the demand for an advanced course in plant community ecology.
 We will explore how to sample and describe plant communities.
 How do communities develop?
 Do communities actually exist?
 What factors control the distribution of plant species?
 What do plants tell us about the landscape?
 Answers to these and other questions will be explored in the field and in laboratory settings.

 This course is designed for students interested in ecology, evolution, environmental, conservation or plant biology.
 You should have had Biology 180 (or equivalent) and Biology 354, 356 OR 456.